8 Road Trip Snacks You Should Pack

 Driving alone can be a cathartic experience, especially with the windows down, the wind blowing through your hair and your favorite music blaring.
 To make the trip even better, hit the road with these easily accessible snacks that don't require help from someone in the passenger seat.

 - Grape tomatoes: Miniature tomatoes, when ripe, make a delicious snack.
 This is a no-mess, grab-and-go treat, and one you can reach your hand in the bag for over and over.

 - Summer berries: Throw together blueberries, strawberries, raspberries, blackberries, or any mix of berries in a plastic container.
 This snack can get messy, so unless you've got a bunch of napkins tucked away in your glove compartment, leave this one for the rest stop.

-- Plain popcorn: Whether you buy a bag of naked popcorn or air-pop your own kernels at home, plain, unbuttered popcorn is an easy grab snack that won't stain your clothes or distance you from your goals.
+- Plain popcorn: Whether you buy a bag of naked popcorn or air-pop your own kernels at home, plain, unbuttered popcorn is an easy-to-grab snack that won't stain your clothes or distance you from your goals.

 It can be hard when you're traveling with a partner or friends who are looking forward to all the indulgent foods they're going to munch on the road.
 Your strategy: pack your cooler with treats so tempting you won't even blink when they order drive-thru meals and convenience store noshes.
 Just be sure to eat while you're riding shotgun, and not behind the wheel.
-Whatever you do, remember to spin the situation positively, and when it's time for you to eat your healthy snacks, the extra pair of hands will help you open your yogurt or pull the plastic wrapper off your string cheese.
 Here are some ideas.

 - Pack popcorn sprinkled with Parmesan cheese or smoked paprika.
 (Take that, bottomless bag of Doritos!)